0then0/ToDoFlask/README.md

 ## Features

-- Create, read, update, and delete tasks
+- Create, read, update, and delete tasks (CRUD)
+- Track task creation and update timestamps
+- Assign tags to tasks with many-to-many relationship
+- Filter tasks by completion status
+- Sort tasks by various fields (id, title, created_at, completed)
-- Store tasks in a PostgreSQL database
+- Store tasks and tags in a PostgreSQL database
-- Basic CRUD operations via RESTful endpoints

 ## Prerequisites